Brighton94/piml-in-metal-am/README.md

 This project uses physics-informed machine learning models and Vision Transformers for segmentation of additive manufacturing data.

-This repo currently serves as a machine learning operations for research projects template.

 ## Setup Instructions

 ### Linux Display Configuration